ADVANCED TUTORIALS

 Email attachments are included in the generated task whenever 10MB of data are not exceeded.

-Have in mind that task attachments will be automatically deleted one day after the task is marked as Done.
-This way, the use of your file storage quota is kept to a minimum.
-If you need a file to be always available for consultation, you must create an entry in the Reference Material list.
+Keep in mind that task attachments are automatically deleted one day after the task is marked as Done.
+This helps minimize use of your file storage quota.
+If you want a file to remain always accessible, add it to the Reference Material list.

 You can check your current usage of the file storage in your Account: